viktormiok/AstrocytesHeterogenityARC/README.md

 - [References](#references)

 ## Introduction
-We provide a detailed multi-omics view on the spatial and temporal changes of different astrocyte populations in response to a high-fat high-sugar diet.
-Using a combination of proteomics, RNAseq and scRNAseq data and their integrated analysis, together with in vivo labeling of astrocyte specific molecular markers, we show that the anatomical location of astrocytes determines the cellular response to exposure to a high caloric diet.
+We provide a detailed multi-omics view of the spatial and temporal changes of different astrocyte populations in response to a high-fat high-sugar diet.
+Using a combination of proteomics, RNAseq, and scRNAseq data and their integrated analysis, together with in vivo labeling of astrocyte-specific molecular markers, we show that the anatomical location of astrocytes determines the cellular response to exposure to a high-caloric diet.
 Specifically, our results identify a high sensitivity and strong molecular response of astrocytes located in the arcuate nucleus of the hypothalamus upon exposure to a hypercaloric diet.